Restoring a Battlefield

 On November 30, 1864, one of the bloodiest and most consequential battles of the American Civil War was fought on the southern outskirts of Franklin, Tennessee.
 But unlike other well-preserved battlefields like Shiloh and Gettysburg, the trench lines and places of savage combat were covered over with homes, industrial sites, shops, and parking lots.
 Whether through ignorance or a desire to forget, the places where hundreds lay dead or dying were now locations where one could buy pizza or cold beer.

-It would have been easy to have just written Franklin off, but a determined set of preservation-minded organizations, including the Heritage Foundation of Franklin, Save the Franklin Battlefield, the Battle of Franklin Trust, and the Civil War Trust began the task of reclaiming the Franklin battlefield, often acre by acre, tract by tract.
-In 2013, the Civil War Trust, working with Franklin’s Charge, acquired the keystone tract—the “strip center.”
+It would have been easy to have just written Franklin off, but a determined set of preservation-minded organizations, including the Heritage Foundation of Franklin, Save the Franklin Battlefield, the Battle of Franklin Trust, and the American Battlefield Trust began the task of reclaiming the Franklin battlefield, often acre by acre, tract by tract.
+In 2013, the American Battlefield Trust, working with Franklin’s Charge, acquired the keystone tract—the “strip center.”
 Victory here finally created a critical mass of ground that can be turned into a battlefield park that will better commemorate the sacrifices of both the North and South at the Battle of Franklin.
 Now, in 2014, we are working to add three additional acres of hallowed ground to what has already be saved on this portion of the Franklin battlefield.

 Below you will find images that better highlight the challenges and our work at Franklin.